 3.3.
 Dealing briefly with documentation and logistics, one can say that he merely repeated the strategies that had served him well between 1983 - 87.
-Indicative of premeditation, he here, Bob.
-And outrageous behaviour that we know you would never indulge in condone.
+Indicative of premeditation, he failed to return items capable of supporting his legend.

 No doubt a contact address was the most difficult, certainly the most expensive, aspect of cover for him.